Community material small grants

 The Community Materials grants stream supports projects supports groups to establish, develop or expand community wellbeing activities with materials or resources within the Inner West area.

-Community Materials grants of up to $400 each per year are available as needed.
+Community Materials small grants of up to $400 each per year are available as needed.

-A list of successful applicants and their projects for earlier rounds, can be found on the Successful Community Wellbeing Grants page.
+A list of successful applicants and their projects for earlier rounds, can be found on the Successful Community Material small grants page.